carallon/pharos-controller-api/sphinx-src/http-api/group.rst

 POST
 ====

 Control a group; currently the only supported action is to master the intensity of a group (applied as a multiplier to output levels).
+Action will propagate to all controllers in a project.

 ``POST /api/group``